-NCAA Drug-Testing Program | 2023-24
+NCAA Drug-Testing Manual | 2025-26

-BANNED SUBSTANCES CLASSES:
+BANNED SUBSTANCE CLASSES:

-- Stimulants

-- Anabolic Agents

-- Alcohol and Beta Blockers (banned for rifle only)

-- Diuretics/ Masking Agents

-- Narcotics

-- Cannabinoids

-- Peptide Hormones, Growth Factors, Related Substances and Mimetics
+Stimulants Anabolic Agents Beta Blockers (banned for rifle and golf) Diuretics/ Masking Agents Narcotics Peptide Hormones, Growth Factors, Related Substances and Mimetics

-- Hormone and Metabolic Modulators
+Hormone and Metabolic Modulators Beta-2 Agonists

-- · Beta-2 Agonists

-Go to ncaa.org/drugtesting for examples\ under each class.
+Go to ncaa.org/drugtesting for examples under each class.

-\Any substance that is chemically/ pharmacologically related to any of the classes above, even if it is not listed as an example, also is banned!
+Any substance that is chemically/ pharmacologically related to any of the classes above, even if it is not listed as an example, is also banned.
+Schools should review and discuss use of prescription/OTC medications.

-NCAA NUTRITIONAL/DIETARY SUPPLEMENTS WARNING:
+NUTRITIONAL/DIETARY SUPPLEMENT AND MEDICATION WARNING:

-- Nutritional/dietary supplements, including vitamins and minerals, are not well regulated and may cause a positive drug test result. - Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - Many nutritional/dietary supplements are contaminated with banned drugs not listed on the label. - Any product containing a nutritional/dietary supplement ingredient is taken at the student-athlete's own risk.
+- Nutritional/dietary supplements, including vitamins and minerals, are not well regulated and may cause a positive drug-test result. - Student-athletes have tested positive and lost their eligibility using nutritional/dietary supplements. - Many nutritional/dietary supplements are contaminated with banned drugs not listed on the label. - Any product containing a nutritional/dietary supplement ingredient is taken at the student-athlete's own risk.